Numa Monnard: International career

-In the past, Monnard played 16 times for the Swiss national football team.
-He played his debut for his country on 24 May 1936 in the home test game in Basel against Belgium.
-The game ended in a 1-1 draw.
+Monnard played 16 times for the Switzerland national team.
+He made his debut on 24 May 1936 in the home test game in Basel against Belgium.
+The game ended in a 1–1 draw.
 He scored his first goal for his country on 3 April 1938 in the Stadion Rankhof in Basel.
 It was the first goal of the game as the Swiss won by 4–0 against Czechoslovakia.
 Despite this promising start to his international career, the Swiss coach at this time Karl Rappan did not select Monnard to play at the 1938 World Cup.